 Linking a Registry

-Link a registry is fairly simple, first, define a new section in the
+Linking a registry is fairly simple.
+First, define a new section in the

 uplinks: private: url: https://private.registry.net/npm ... [truncated] ... 'webpack': access: $all publish: $authenticated proxy: private

 proxy section to define the selected registry you want to proxy.

 uplinks: server1: url: https://server1.registry.net/npm server2: url: https://server2.registry.net/npm ... [truncated] ... 'webpack': access: $all publish: $authenticated proxy: server1 server2

 proxy field.
 The request will be resolved with the first in the list; if that